pelson/pelson.github.io/content/conda_build_all.md

 The functionality is tried and tested, and has been powering these repositories for over a year with huge success, however, I recently had need to use this functionality without wanting to upload the built distributions to [conda.anaconda.org](http://conda.anaconda.org) and found the tool didn't *quite* fit the bill.
 Additionally, having originally cobbled together ObviousCI with string and sticky-tape to prove the concept of a continuously integrated repo of recipes, I didn't have huge confidence in its ability to function between python/conda/conda-build upgrades.

-As a result, I have re-factored the build part of ObviousCI into a general purpose library which can now be used for the original "conda recipe repository" usecase as much as it can for the ad-hoc "just build this" usecase.
+As a result, I have re-factored the build part of ObviousCI into a general purpose library which can now be used for the original "conda recipe repository" use-case as much as it can for the ad-hoc "just build this" use-case.
 Critically, the most significant part of this re-factoring was adding a huge array of unit and integration tests which can be used to ensure expected behaviour is unchanged through future dependency version upgrades.

 The new CLI is ``conda-build-all`` (BSD license) and is developed at [SciTools/conda-build-all](https://github.com/SciTools/conda-build-all).

 ### The build matrix

 So what does a build matrix actually look like?
-Let's jump in at the deep-end and look at a package which has a numpy C-API dependency.
+Let's jump in at the deep-end and look at a package which has a NumPy C-API dependency.
-Whilst numpy's ABI is (intended to be) [forward-compatible](http://stackoverflow.com/a/18369312/741316), in practice it is safer to compile against a specific version and "pin" the distribution to that version.
+Whilst NumPy's ABI is (intended to be) [forward-compatible](http://stackoverflow.com/a/18369312/741316), in practice it is safer to compile against a specific version and "pin" the distribution to that version.
-Essentially, that means we need to build our recipe N times, where N is the number of numpy versions we wish to support.
+Essentially, that means we need to build our recipe N times, where N is the number of NumPy versions we wish to support.
-Of course, the same is true for Python itself, leading to a permutation problem of up to ``NxM`` builds (N: number of supported numpy versions; M: number of supported Python versions).
+Of course, the same is true for Python itself, leading to a permutation problem of up to ``NxM`` builds (N: number of supported NumPy versions; M: number of supported Python versions).

 The current conda recipe form for such a package looks like: